TorontoDataScientistsWithoutBorders/TorontoDataScientistsWithoutBorders.github.io/_posts/2017-08-02-Simulation-for-Estimation.md

 * **Frequentist:** long term frequency of event happening in recurring experiment

 * **Bayesian:** a measure of belief in confidence about an event happening
-  - This belief is based on individuals and different observers may come out different belief
+  - This belief is based on individuals and different observers may come out different beliefs
-  - Individuals' different belief do not change what the outcome will come out to be
+  - Individuals' different beliefs do not change what the outcome will come out to be
+  - You gather evidences to form beliefs
   - Prior Probability